3 ways Head Starts can respond to the final rule’s call for equitable compensation systems

 The labor market is competitive and dynamic, making it critical to be proactive when planning minimum pay requirements and wage comparability in your salary structure.

 Don’t wait five years to complete your next wage study and salary structure full cycle update.
-The market will continue to move, and wage growth will continue to increase, potentially causing your employee wages and compensation philosophy stated practices to lag the market.
+The market will continue to move, and wage growth will continue to increase, potentially causing your employee wages and compensation philosophy-stated practices to lag the market.

 You should also continue to monitor the annual Executive Level II pay cap threshold, announced every January.
 For 2024, this amount is $221,900 annually.
 Use this to set your salary structure maximum(s) for any staff compensated using federal Head Start dollars.
+This is a key area of awareness for 5013c salary rules.

 3. Employee benefits